zowe/docs-site/docs/user-guide/zosmf-lite.md

 The z/OSMF file system is allocated, formatted, and mounted, and the necessary directories are created.

-To verify the file system is allocated, formatted, locate the following messages in IZUMKFS job output.
+To verify if the file system is allocated, formatted, locate the following messages in IZUMKFS job output.

 ```
 IDC0002I IDCAMS PROCESSING COMPLETE.
 MAX CONDITION CODE WAS 0.

 IOEZ00077I HFS-compatibility aggregate izu.sizuusrd has been successfully created.
 ```
+Sample output:

 ![](../images/zosmf/IZUMKFS1.png)